cksapp/Datto-DBPool_PSWrapper/docs/Datto-DBPool_API/Invoke-DBPoolContainerAccess.md

 Invoke-DBPoolContainerAccess -Id '12345' -Username 'John.Doe' -GetAccess

-This will get access to the container with ID 12345 for the user John.Doe
+This will get access to the container with ID 12345 for the user "John.Doe"

 ### EXAMPLE 2
 ```
-Invoke-DBPoolContainerAccess -Id @('12345', '56789') -Username 'John.Doe' -AddAccess
+Invoke-DBPoolContainerAccess -Id @( '12345', '56789' ) -Username 'John.Doe' -AddAccess
 ```

-This will add access to the containers with ID 12345, and 56789 for the user John.Doe
+This will add access to the containers with ID 12345, and 56789 for the user "John.Doe"

 ### EXAMPLE 3
 ```
-Invoke-DBPoolContainerAccess -Id '12345' -Username @('Jane.Doe', 'John.Doe') -RemoveAccess
+Invoke-DBPoolContainerAccess -Id '12345' -Username @( 'Jane.Doe', 'John.Doe' ) -RemoveAccess
 ```

-This will remove access to the container with ID 12345 for the users Jane.Doe, and John.Doe
+This will remove access to the container with ID 12345 for the users "Jane.Doe", and "John.Doe"

 ## PARAMETERS